nyambura00/nyambura00/README.md

 ### Hi there.
 How are you doing? 👋

-I'm a tech fan, exploring, and learning massively about software development, and anything making earth an incredible place;)
+Catch me up on majorly software development, business thingys and basically any sort of innovative inspirations⚡

 Let's learn and engage sometimes!😄